Dragon Quest: Your Story: Plot

 Luca and Bianca get married and have a son named Alus.
 Shortly after, they are attacked by monsters, and Ladja turns Luca and Bianca to stone.
 Eight years later Luca's son Alus uses the Stolos' staff to revive him, and it's revealed that Alus is the true Legendary Hero.
 The group seek the help of Dr. Agon, who would be able to transform into the Zenith Dragon if he had the Golden Orb that Luca found as a child.
 The orb is broken, but Agon recognizes it as a fake.
 He suggests that Luca gets help from the fairies, who give him a fake orb, and send him back in time to switch it with the real Golden Orb that he had as a child.

 Joined by Bjørn and Harry's army, the heroes revive Bianca and confront Ladja.
 But as he dies, Ladja manages to open the portal.
 Alus seals it, but reality is suddenly distorted by a mysterious being.
-He deletes their surroundings, and explains that he is a computer virus, and Luca is playing a virtual simulation of Dragon Quest V. He says video games don't matter, but Luca insists they do matter.
-Gootrude then reveals himself to be the game's anti-virus program, and gives Luca the means of destroying the virus and restoring the game (in the form of Erdrick's sword).
+He deletes their surroundings, and explains that he is a computer virus, and Luca is playing a virtual simulation of Dragon Quest V. Gootrude then reveals himself to be the game's anti-virus program, and gives Luca the means of destroying the virus and restoring the game (in the form of Erdrick's sword).

 The game ends when Luca's party arrive at Gotha, with Luca intending to keep this version of the game in his heart.
 Though when watching the fireworks from Gotha, Bianca hits him playfully, and Luca notes that he actually felt the pain.